Opetushallitus/haku/README.md

 Project has Selenium and Mocha tests for functional testing.

-Run Mocha tests by first starting a local Tomcat using `./tomcat.sh` and then
+You can start a local Tomcat with integration-test profile so that it uses an embedded Mongo server:

+     mvn clean package tomcat7:run -Pit -DskipTests

+Then you can run the Mocha tests in your browser at

     http://localhost:9090/haku-app/resources/demo/testrunner.html

-Or from command line with
+Or run the whole this from command line with

-    (cd haku-app && mvn -Pintegration-test -Dit.test=MochaIT verify)
+    (mvn install -DskipTests && cd haku-app && mvn -Pintegration-test -Dit.test=MochaIT verify)

-Run all integration tests:
+Run all integration tests (including Mocha and Selenium tests):

     mvn clean verify -Pintegration-test